floooh/fips/README.md

 ### Public Service Announcements

+- **25-Apr-2017**: I committed a small fix which changes the order of imported dependencies so that imported dependencies now always come before the importing project.
+This was often also the case previously but could fail in cases where the same dependency was included from different projects.
+No changes should be required in your project, at least if the dependency tree was defined correctly and didn't depend on some hidden ordering.

 - **27-Mar-2017**: the root path of the emscripten SDK has changed from emsdk\_portable to emsdk-portable, a fix has been committed, but you need to setup the emscripten SDK again (first, wipe the fips-sdks directory,